Explore Egypt's Ancient Wonders

 Luxury Travel

-These are general estimates.
+These are general estimates and should be used as a guideline.
 Prices in tourist-heavy areas like Cairo, Luxor, or resort towns like Sharm el-Sheikh might be higher.
 Always check for current exchange rates and consider any seasonal variations in costs, such as during peak travel times.
+The best time to visit is during the cooler months (October-April).
+Don't miss the iconic pyramids, ancient temples, and a cruise along the historic Nile River!